Train for a Career as a Pharmacy Technician

 Career Step offers one of the only fully accredited pharmacy technician training programs in the U.S. The Pharmacy Technician (ASHP/ACPE) program is accredited by the American Society of Health-System Pharmacists (ASHP)/Accreditation Council fo Pharmacy Education (ACPE).

-For over 25 years, Career Step has been training quality healthcare professionals, providing a comprehensive training program that prepares students to work as pharmacy technicians.
-You will study online, on your own schedule and at your own pace, and with Career Step you know you're getting the right education; the personal, ongoing support; and the resources and guidance you need to turn your education into a job.
+For over 25 years, Career Step has been training quality healthcare professionals, providing a comprehensive training program that prepares learners to work as pharmacy technicians.
+You will study online, on your own schedule and at your own pace, and with Career Step you know you're getting the right training; the personal, ongoing support; and the resources and guidance you need to turn your training into a job.

-Career Step has externship partnerships with Walgreens and CVS Pharmacy to help students fulfill their externship requirements in their local areas.
+Career Step has externship partnerships with Walgreens and CVS Pharmacy to help learners fulfill their externship requirements in their local areas.

 Take a peek inside the Career Step training program and find out what sets our training apart in our quick information session video.

 In order to be admitted, you must be at least 18 years of age and either a) have a high school diploma or a General Education Development Certificate (GED), or b) pass the Career Step Pre-Training Assessment Test.
 There are no specific skills or experience that are considered prerequisites for entry into the Career Step training program.